Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/KnownLimitations.md

 # Known Limitations

-The following is a little of known shortcomings that the Input System currently has.
+The following is a list of known limitations that the Input System currently has.

 ## Compatibility with other Unity features